dybber/fcl/cases/README.md

 Brownian-bridge algorithm
 -------------------------
-Or something else following the same memory access pattern.

-GPU algorithm described here (very detailed, we should focus on a simpler approach first I think) http://www.nag.com/doc/techrep/pdf/tr2_12.pdf
+GPU algorithm described here:
+http://www.nag.com/doc/techrep/pdf/tr2_12.pdf

+This is a very detailed study doing stuff like prefetching from shared-memory to registers, precomputing optimal execution strategies etc. The focus here should not be on those aspects, the important thing here is the memory access pattern which may require mutable updates in our language.

 Other
 -----